I got Involved with the Nigerian inheritance scam crew. I was almost scammed by “Miss Vivian”, ever heard of that name?

 Actually, I got a response two days after sending the mail from “NatWeat bank Plc London” claiming they were the transfer department, asking me to download another form and fill it.
 Guys, even a real transfer isn’t this cumbersome but those professionally laid out pattern were implored to get me to believe that I was in safe hands.

 Then the “impending doom” would happens and they would all scamper away.

-Finally, I stopped following the emails and stopped sending a reply, I just got fed up with their rather vigorous steps.
+Finally, I stopped following the emails and stopped sending a reply, I just got fed up with the whole clumsy thingy.
 This is my ordeal with the Nigerian inheritance scam squad, those guys are intelligent!

 The mail I got was apparently sent from Senegal, another great African country.
 These does not in any way state or insinuate that the vast majority of the citizens in these countries are silly but that they got great potential which needed to be harnessed and carefully cultivated.
 It is possible that the purported Nigerian inheritance scam may not actually emanate from Nigeria as people assume.